MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 ## Step 5: The evil image

-[Netpbm](https://en.wikipedia.org/wiki/Netpbm) is an set of graphics programs, it seems.
+[Netpbm](https://en.wikipedia.org/wiki/Netpbm) is a set of graphics programs, it seems.
 They take PPM, PGM or PBM image formats.

 Why does this sound so familiar...